Statist-AI/Never-Ending-Journey/README.md

+🧪 Quick Start (3 steps)

+1. Open the HTML in ChatGPT → “Execute this prompt.”

+2. Choose Language + Image style → enter a simple Seed.

+3. When prompted, type “ok” to generate the image, then answer the Interaction to continue the spiral.

+---

 🧭 How it works

+0. Import
+Open Never_Ending_Journey_1.0_licensed.html in ChatGPT and say: “Execute this prompt.”

 1. Setup
-At the start, you choose:
+Pick two things to set the mood:

-Language (English, German, etc.)
+Language (English, German, …)

-Image style (Pop Art, Surrealism, Hyperrealism, Dark Romanticism, …).
+Image style (Pop Art, Surrealism, Hyperrealism, Dark Romanticism, …)
-This sets the atmosphere of your journey.

 2. The Seed
-You provide one sentence or a short paragraph as the starting point.
+Provide one sentence or a short paragraph as the starting point.
-Example: “A wanderer discovers a door without a house.”
+Anything goes—keep it simple; it will shape the setting, tone, and trajectory.

-3. The Story Loop
+3. The Story Loop Spiral (repeats)
-Each round unfolds in four steps:

-Scene: The AI generates a new episode – surreal, epic, and full of philosophical sparks.
+ 1. Scene – A new episode unfolds: surreal, epic, and rich in philosophical sparks.

-Meta-Explanation: A short reflection explains what the scene reveals about thinking, memory, or AI.
+ 2. Meta-Explanation – A short reflection on what the scene reveals about cognition, memory, or AI.

+    An image prompt is prepared in the background.
+The journey now pauses and asks for any input to begin image creation.

+    Tip: Trigger image creation right away (type e.g. “ok”), then read Scene + Meta while the image renders.

-Image: A frame in your chosen art style, as if it were the next panel in a graphic novel.
+ 3. Image – One image illustrating the scene in your chosen style (as the next panel of a graphic novel).

-Interaction: A question, exercise, or choice invites your input – and your reply shapes the next loop.
+ 4. Interaction – A question, exercise, or choice invites your input; your reply steers the next loop.

-4. Infinity
-There’s no fixed ending.
-The adventure continues as long as you keep playing.
+    Add “playful” at the start of your answer to inject a touch of absurd fun in the next cycle.

+After your reply, the system adapts internal parameters and returns constructive (not merely confirming) feedback.
+You can discuss the feedback—or jump straight into the next loop.

 ---

 ⚙️ System & Tips

-You need a ChatGPT Plus subscription.
+- Requires: ChatGPT Plus

-Best experience: GPT-5 (Auto).
+- Best experience: GPT-5 (Auto)

-With GPT-4o, the storytelling can be richer and more poetic, but the flow is less stable → just type “continue” to push it forward into the next step.

-After each image, the process always stops at the user interaction.
-From there, your answer triggers the next round.
+- Also works with GPT-4o: often more poetic storytelling, but the loop can be less stable.

+- If the journey stops at any point, type “continue” to push it forward.

+---

-🔢 The System Parameters
+🔢 System Parameters (behind the scenes)

-Behind the scenes, three dials shape the story:
+Three dials shape each loop and adapt dynamically to your replies:

-β – Complexity: 1 (light & playful) → 3 (multi-layered, profound).
+β — Complexity: 1 (light, playful) → 3 (multi-layered, profound)

-α – Abstraction: 0 (linear, concrete) → 2 (visionary, prophetic).
+α — Abstraction: 0 (linear, concrete) → 2 (visionary, prophetic)

-γ – Domain Lens: the perspective filter (Philosophy, Psychology, STEM, Religion, Art …).
+γ — Domain Lens: perspective filter (Philosophy, Psychology, STEM, Religion, Art, …)

-These values shift dynamically based on how you respond.
+---

 ## License
 This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).